Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Methods

 \section{Methods}

-\subsection{particle dynamics simulations}
+\subsection{\BR{Particle} dynamics simulations}

-This study considers two microscopic models: the Vicsek model and Active Brownian particles(ABPs).
+This study considers two microscopic models: the Vicsek model and \NY{ABPs}.
 In both models, the system is expressed by $N$ particles residing in a two-dimensional square box of size $L$ with periodic boundary conditions.
-Each particle has a position $\mathbf{r}_i$ and a direction $\theta_i$ (or a polarization vector $\mathbf{p}_i = (\cos \theta_i, \sin \theta_i)$).
-Each particle exhibits self-propulsion in the direction of $\mathbf{p}_i$ with its speed $v_0$ when isolated.
+Each particle has a position $\mathbf{r}_i$ and a direction $\theta_i$ (or a polarization vector $\mathbf{p}_i = (\cos \theta_i, \sin \theta_i)$). \NY{ $N$ particles are initially randomly distributed and oriented on a domain. } Each particle exhibits self-propulsion in the direction of $\mathbf{p}_i$ with its speed $v_0$ when isolated.
 The Vicsek model has the alignment interaction between particles, and it is known to show global polar order, polar bands, cross-sea, and disordered phases depending on the particle number density and noise\cite{Chate:2020,Kuersten:2020}.
 The ABPs focus on the excluded volume interaction between particles, showing motility-induced phase separation (MIPS); namely, the system shows phase separation when the self-propulsion speed (or the Peclet number $\mathrm{Pe}$ defined below) is large\cite{Fily:2012,Redner:2013}.